athos/Postmortem/README.md

 intended to be used in *thread-last* contexts and therefore takes the log data as its last argument.

-The following two expressions behaves in exactly the same way:
+The following two expressions behave in exactly the same way:

 ```clojure
 ;; thread-last version